 We don’t do smoke and mirrors, and what you see is what you get.
 Our relationships with clients are about honesty and mutual respect - we only work with people and projects we believe in, and we work extremely hard to make them a success.

-Claudia’s career began in personal publicity at CLD Communications, where she worked on premieres, junkets and photo shoots.
-She then moved to Deliberate PR, looking after arts and culture clients, with her projects including international media coordination around the sale of Jonathan Yeo’s portrait of Malala Yousafzai at Christie’s in New York, and the press preparations for ABBA’s 40th anniversary.
+Claudia’s career began with personal publicity, moving into Deliberate PR, she looked after arts and culture clients, with projects including international media coordination around the sale of Jonathan Yeo’s portrait of Malala Yousafzai at Christie’s in New York, and the press preparations for ABBA’s 40th anniversary.
 She worked on the launch of several books for both Bloomsbury and Saqi Books.

 She was most recently Head of Press & PR at Shakespeare’s Globe, leading the campaign around Emma Rice’s first season.
 She coordinated several large events, including BBC Radio 2's 500 Words competition with the Duchess of Cornwall and Tom Hiddleston in attendance.
 She had the joy of working with Emma Draper to coordinate the media for the multiple celebrations for the 400th anniversary of Shakespeare’s death, including working closely with the White House and US Embassy teams for President Obama’s visit to the Globe.